 But there are still tons of papers in our landfills that can be recycled.
 And since there is an abundance of used paper available, its recycling makes a viable business proposal.
 That is why there are many centers for recycling paper.

 But you don’t have to spend millions of dollars building a recycling center to take advantage of this opportunity.
-One can recycle waste paper that gets generated in every household, and on recycling large volumes of paper one can make a considerable amount of money.
-All that you need to do is to collect large quantities of waste paper and carry them to a recycling center and get paid.
+You can recycle waste paper that gets generated in your household, and on recycling large volumes of paper you can make a considerable amount of money.
+All you need to do is to collect large quantities of waste paper and carry them to a recycling center and get paid.

 Interested in getting started?